fdelapasqua/essays/Benson New 1/README.md

 .ve-media wc:Frank_weston_benson_the_reader.jpg left
 .ve-media wc:Camp_WC_1921_Frank_Weston_Benson.jpg right

 The works above *The Reader* and *Camp* are exemplary of Benson's skill with light and atmosphere.
-Through Bensons skill and the styles of en plein air we are able to better understand not only the physically aspects of the painting, such as time of day, but also the emotional aspects, specifically of peacefullness when one is surronded by nature.
+Through Benson's skill and the styles of en plein air we are able to better understand not only the physical aspects of the painting, such as time of day, but also the emotional aspects, specifically of peacefullness when one is surronded by nature.

 #Benson and Beyond
 Benson is celebrated for his mastery of light and atmosphere in his Impressionist paintings.
 Benson captures momentary light and a luminous quality of atmospehere in his works which is very similar to the works of ==Claude Monet=={Q296}, ==John Singer Sargent=={Q155626} and his plein-air works, as well as ==Joaquin Sorolla=={Q351746}.
 .ve-media wc:Low_Tide_at_Pourville,_by_Claude_Monet,_Cleveland_Museum_of_Art,_1947.196.jpg

 .ve-media wc:Joaqu%C3%ADn_Sorolla_y_Bastida_-_Strolling_along_the_Seashore_-_Google_Art_Project.jpg